Beltra97/Unimib_ProcessoSviluppoSoftware_2/README.md

 - [ ] QUESTION 4: **ONLINE PAYMENT**

-> Would you prefer an online payment system (using the most famous online payment providers, such as PayPal) or a offline payment?
+> Would you prefer an online payment system (using the most famous online payment providers, such as PayPal) or an offline payment?

 - Online payment
 - Offline payment